oroinc/documentation/frontend/javascript/index.rst

 patterns and best practices.

-However, as we distribute functionality of some pages over multiple bundles (several bundles can extend a page with own functionalities), we had to extend the
+However, as we distribute functionality of some pages over multiple bundles (several bundles can extend a page with their own functionalities), we had to extend the
 |Chaplin| approach for our needs.

 Technology Stack